ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 caused the rejection.

 In the latter case, when doing an SMTP rejection, providing a clear hint can be useful in resolving issues.
-A receiver might indicate in plain text the reason for the rejection by using the word "DMARC" somewhere in the reply text.
+A Mail Receiver might indicate in plain text the reason for the rejection by using the word "DMARC" somewhere in the reply text.
 For example:

     550 5.7.1 Email rejected per DMARC policy for example.com